[ << previous | index | next >> ]

 We continued in the same direction, walking down a road completely to ourselves, looking at the homes of the masses, which seemed to be quite small.
 Most of the walls were decayed and crumbled to varying heights, and no roofs were evident anywhere.
 The homes were overgrown with grass and weeds, though the greenery looked to be kept in some control and not let go completely.

 Following these anonymous streets, we soon arrived at the Foro Triangolore, a triangular patch of grass and trees, with the ruins of a Doric temple in the middle.
 The ruins formed a convenient place to sit, as many people were doing.
-Nearby was the large theatre of Pompei, which consisted of a semi-circle of steeply stepped seating around a central stage.
+Nearby was the Teatro Grande (large theatre) of Pompeii, which consisted of a semi-circle of steeply stepped seating around a central stage.
 The seating was gone, covered by a grassy slope, but the shape and size of the building still impressed.
 Visible from the top os the seating area, over the stage, was the gladiator training area and barracks, now a grassy field surrounded by columns, with rooms along the sides.

 After exploring the theatre we returned to the seating provided by the Doric temple for lunch, eating the leftovers from yesterday's lunch on Capri.
 As we finished up, two large groups of school children arrived, one young teenagers, the other around 9 years old.
 The younger ones made a lot of noise, and we were glad to be finished eating so we could move on.
 We walked through the gladiator barracks to the smaller theatre on the far side, similar to the large one, but retaining the stone steps of the seating area.